uventura/cryptography_vegenere/README.md

 python3 main.py
 ```

-Also, you have some examples in `examples` directory, and type:
+Also, you have some examples in `examples` directory, to run type:
 ```
 python3 examples/example01.py
 ```